Is our money system used properly?

 A fair money system

-Our money system is poorly understood, even by many economists.
+Our money system is poorly understood, even by most economists.
 By understanding how money is created by the Government and non-Government sectors and the role of taxation, we can identify and address the root causes of many of the significant challenges facing our society, including: inequality growth; unemployment; unaffordable housing, healthcare and education; and poverty.
 The system shouldn't compel the transfer of wealth from the hands of the many into the hands of the few.

 Regulations and reforms